-Relax and ponder as you take in the view of the city from the third level at Castillo San Cristobal.
-The large open area in front of Castillo San Felipe del Morro, known as the esplanade, offers space for picnicking and kite flying.
+Relax and ponder as you take in the view of the city from the third level at Castillo San Cristobal, or as you walk to Castillo San Felipe del Morro in the grass area known as the esplanade, which offers space for picnicking and kite flying.

 Click here for special events at the park.
 Things to Know Before You Come

 The staff at San Juan National Historic Site looks forward to your visit!
 Click on the brown links above for information to help make your visit safe and enjoyable.
 Please contact us for more information.